The mention of a serial entrepreneur who founded a highly successful vodka brand could call to mind images of your typical city slicker

 The Gaddum family story of hard work and determination has carried through generations, resulting today in the finest natural pasture-raised Silver Fern Farms venison in the country.

 Ben Gaddum is a passionate and hardworking family man.
 A man who, as he sits on the creased leather lounge suite in his home – the historic Arapata Homestead in Hawke’s Bay – often cracks under the weight of emotion as he tells his family story.
-Farming runs in the veins of the Gaddum family and their successful pasture-raised deer farming venture, Tuapae Farms, in the hills near Kereru in the Hawke’s Bay, is testament to decades of hard work, starting with back-breaking clearing by Ben’s father, Dick.
-If not for Dick Gaddum, who camped in a tent for three years to break in Rangimoe Farm – one of the properties that makes up the modern-day Tuapae Farms – the country could be without one of the most successful and long-lasting venison operations supplying Silver Fern Farms.
+Farming runs in the veins of the Gaddum family and their successful pasture-raised deer farming venture, Tuapae Farms, in the hills near Kereru in Hawke’s Bay, is testament to decades of hard work, starting with back-breaking clearing by Ben’s father, Dick.
+If not for Dick Gaddum, who camped in a tent for three years to break in Rangimoe Farm – one of the properties that make up the modern-day Tuapae Farms – the country could be without one of the most successful and long-lasting venison operations supplying Silver Fern Farms.

 Tuapae Farms is a series of properties that hold more than 5000 eastern red deer, 800 cattle and 950 ewes.
 Here, deer roam free (albeit within deer fences) in big paddocks over rolling hills and rocky outcrops, flat lands and high lands – with the highest point more than 760 metres high.